Pageboy/pageboy.github.io/_posts/2021-02-26-defying-gravity.md

 caption: Engine suspended
 flickr_album: flickr
 ---
-Engine are very heavy objects being made from cast iron and steel.
-A typical deisel engine will weigh 140 kilos and a marine engine with a gearbox and heat exchanger attached that could go up to 190kilos.
-So, how does one lift and engine from the engine bay so that it can be removed from the baot.
+Engines are very heavy objects being made from cast iron and steel.
+A typical diesel engine will weigh 140 kilos and a marine engine with a gearbox and heat exchanger attached could be up to 190kilos.
+So, how does one lift an engine from the boat's engine bay so that it can be removed from the boat.

+## It has been done by Lots and Lots of people

+Of course it has, so we can search on YouTube and find plenty of boaters and engineers who have shared their experiences.
+That's what I did, but no 2 situations are the same and mine is a steel cruiser without sails ans o I don't have a boom that can be used as a crane!
+Further, I have a narrow entrance to the wheelhouse with steps.

+Building a gantry

+So, in my situation.